Curvature formulas related to a family of stable Higgs bundles: Some Applications of Biswas--Schumacher's Curvature Formula

+Applying the above theorem to the moduli space of vector bundles on a fixed Riemann surface $X$, we have the following corollary.

-\begin{corollary} Assume $X$ is a Riemann surface of genus $g\geq 2$, and let $r$ and $d$ be two positive integers such that they are coprime. \begin{enumerate} \item Let $N_X(r,d)$ be the coarse moduli space of semistable vector bundles of rank $r$ and degree $d$ on $X$, then $N_X(r,d)$ is uniruled. \item Let $L$ be a fixed line bundle of degree $d$ on $X$, and let $N_X(r,L)$ be the coarse moduli space of semistable vector bundles of rank $r$ with determinant $L$ on $X$, then $N_X(r,L)$ is a Fano variety. \end{enumerate} \end{corollary}
+\begin{corollary} Assume $X$ is a Riemann surface of genus $g\geq 1$, and let $r$ and $d$ be two positive integers such that they are coprime.
+Denote by $N_X(r,d)$ the coarse moduli space of semistable vector bundles of rank $r$ and degree $d$ on $X$.
+Then $N_X(r,d)$ is either an abelian variety, or of Kodaira dimension $-\infty$. \end{corollary}

 \begin{proof} When $r$ and $d$ are coprime, it is known that $N_X(r,d)$ is a smooth projective variety and is a fine moduli space such that there exists a (global) universal vector bundle $\mathcal{E}$ over $X\times N_X(r,d)$.
+Then the conclusion follows from Theorem \ref{thm2.4} (3). \end{proof}

-Then $N_X(r,d)$ is uniruled by the above theorem.
-Hence, $N_X(r,d)$ contains a free rational curve $C$ whose normal bundle $N_C$ is semipositive.
+\begin{remark} Assume $g\geq2, r\geq2$, let $L$ be a fixed line bundle of degree $d$ on $X$, and let $N_X(r,L)$ the coarse moduli space of semistable vector bundles of rank $r$ with determinant $L$ on $X$.
+It is known that $N_X(r,L)$ is uniruled (since $N_X(r,L)$ is simply-connected, the above corollary only implies it has Kodaira dimension $-\infty$), hence $N_X(r,d)$ contains a free rational curve $C$ whose normal bundle $N_C$ is semipositive.
 From the adjunction formula it follows that $-K_X$ is positive on the curve $C$, where $K_X$ denotes the canonical line bundle of $X$.
 On the other hand, by a result of Drezet and Narasimhan \cite{DN}, the Picard group $\mathrm{Pic}(N_X(r,L))$ is isomorphic to $\mathbb{Z}$, which implies $-K_X$ is ample.
-Therefore, $N_X(r,L)$ is a Fano variety. \end{proof}
+Therefore, $N_X(r,L)$ is a Fano variety.
+By determinant map, $N_X(r,d)$ is a fibration over a Picard variety of deg $d$ with Fano fibers.
+However, this result does not immediately imply the Kodaira dimension of $N_X(r,d)$ is $-\infty$. \end{remark}

-In general, we guess Theorem \ref{thm2.4} also holds for higher dimensional $X$, namely the following conjecture:
+In general, we guess Theorem \ref{thm2.4} (3) also holds for higher dimensional $X$, namely the following conjecture is proposed.

-\begin{conjecture} If $(\mathcal{E},\Phi)$ is an effectively parametrized holomorphic family of stable Higgs bundles on a fixed compact K\"{a}hler manifold $X$ parametrized by a compact complex manifold $S$, then the Kodaira dimension of $S$ is $-\infty$.
-In particular, if $S$ is a projective manifold, it has to be uniruled. \end{conjecture}
+\begin{conjecture} If $(\mathcal{E},\Phi)$ is an effectively parametrized holomorphic family of stable Higgs bundles on a fixed compact K\"{a}hler manifold $X$ parametrized by a simply-connected compact complex manifold $S$, then the Kodaira dimension of $S$ is $-\infty$. \end{conjecture}